ligi/SnackEngage/README.md

            .engageWhenAppropriate();
 ```

-The rate snack exists in different versions: snackengage-amazonrate and snackengage-amazonrate.
+The rate snack exists in different versions: snackengage-playrate and snackengage-amazonrate.
 You can use them in different flavors of your app.

 ### Why